 The food will be distributed on a first come, first served basis and is available while supplies last.
 The amount of food you receive should feed your pet for a month.
 Thank you for your cooperation.

-Finding homes for our current population of animals is a critical need as pets arrive under emergency situations.
 We will not be allowing social or casual visits to shelter animals.

 Dakin is currently holding curbside vaccine clinics by appointment only.
 Click here for more information.